robinabdullah/buybuddy/master/PRD.md

 24. **As a store owner**, I can schedule social media posts across Facebook, Instagram, and WhatsApp.
 25. **As a store owner**, I can track marketing ROI and campaign performance.
 26. **As a store owner**, I can set up abandoned cart recovery campaigns.
-27. **As a store owner**, I can configure loyalty points and cashback programs.

 ### 4.4 AI-Powered Social Commerce
-28. **As a store owner**, I can manage all social media messages from a unified inbox.
+27. **As a store owner**, I can manage all social media messages from a unified inbox.
-29. **As a store owner**, I can use AI to detect customer sentiment and escalate angry customers.
+28. **As a store owner**, I can use AI to detect customer sentiment and escalate angry customers.
-30. **As a store owner**, I can auto-generate Bangla product descriptions with SEO optimization.
+29. **As a store owner**, I can auto-generate Bangla product descriptions with SEO optimization.
-31. **As a store owner**, I can use AI to tag and segment customers based on behavior.
+30. **As a store owner**, I can use AI to tag and segment customers based on behavior.
-32. **As a store owner**, I can integrate with WooCommerce stores for AI chatbot functionality.
+31. **As a store owner**, I can integrate with WooCommerce stores for AI chatbot functionality.
-33. **As a store owner**, I can use AI for fraud detection and COD risk assessment.
+32. **As a store owner**, I can use AI for fraud detection and COD risk assessment.
-34. **As a store owner**, I can automate WhatsApp flows for address collection and confirmation.
+33. **As a store owner**, I can automate WhatsApp flows for address collection and confirmation.

 ### 4.5 Store Staff Management
-35. **As a store manager**, I can handle daily operations, inventory, and generate reports efficiently.
+34. **As a store manager**, I can handle daily operations, inventory, and generate reports efficiently.
-36. **As a customer service rep**, I can process inquiries and returns with AI assistance.
+35. **As a customer service rep**, I can process inquiries and returns with AI assistance.
-37. **As a sales associate**, I can use simple POS interface for quick customer transactions.
+36. **As a sales associate**, I can use simple POS interface for quick customer transactions.
-38. **As a store owner**, I can hire staff, assign roles, and manage permissions dynamically.
+37. **As a store owner**, I can hire staff, assign roles, and manage permissions dynamically.
-39. **As a store staff**, I can access customer history and interaction patterns for better service.
+38. **As a store staff**, I can access customer history and interaction patterns for better service.

 ### 4.6 Platform Administration
-40. **As a platform admin**, I can create, suspend, and delete tenant stores.
+39. **As a platform admin**, I can create, suspend, and delete tenant stores.
-41. **As a platform admin**, I can manage users and assign them to appropriate tenants.
+40. **As a platform admin**, I can manage users and assign them to appropriate tenants.
-42. **As a platform admin**, I can impersonate store users for emergency support.
+41. **As a platform admin**, I can impersonate store users for emergency support.
-43. **As a platform admin**, I can configure system-wide settings like payment gateways and tax rules.
+42. **As a platform admin**, I can configure system-wide settings like payment gateways and tax rules.
-44. **As a platform admin**, I can monitor platform performance and health checks.
+43. **As a platform admin**, I can monitor platform performance and health checks.
-45. **As a tenant success manager**, I can onboard new clients and configure their features.
+44. **As a tenant success manager**, I can onboard new clients and configure their features.
-46. **As a platform admin**, I can track audit logs for all admin actions and system changes.
+45. **As a platform admin**, I can track audit logs for all admin actions and system changes.

 ### 4.7 Multi-Tenant & Configuration
-47. **As a tenant**, I can customize my store branding, themes, and domain.
+46. **As a tenant**, I can customize my store branding, themes, and domain.
-48. **As a tenant**, I can configure delivery rules specific to my business type.
+47. **As a tenant**, I can configure delivery rules specific to my business type.
-49. **As a tenant**, I can enable/disable payment methods based on my requirements.
+48. **As a tenant**, I can enable/disable payment methods based on my requirements.
-50. **As a tenant**, I can activate/deactivate features like POS or e-commerce as needed.
+49. **As a tenant**, I can activate/deactivate features like POS or e-commerce as needed.
-51. **As a tenant**, I can manage multiple warehouses and assign them to product categories.
+50. **As a tenant**, I can manage multiple warehouses and assign them to product categories.

 ### 4.8 Bangladesh-Specific Features
-52. **As a seller**, I can sync Facebook/Instagram catalog with real-time inventory updates.
+51. **As a seller**, I can sync Facebook/Instagram catalog with real-time inventory updates.
-53. **As a customer**, I can comment "Order" on Facebook posts to automatically place orders.
+52. **As a customer**, I can comment on Facebook posts to automatically initiate order placement.
-54. **As a seller**, I can track courier performance and choose optimal delivery services per area.
+53. **As a seller**, I can track courier performance and choose optimal delivery services per area.
-55. **As a customer**, I can select delivery slots for groceries and scheduled delivery for electronics.
+54. **As a customer**, I can select delivery slots for groceries and scheduled delivery for electronics.
-56. **As a seller**, I can calculate VAT/TAX according to NBR rules automatically.
+55. **As a seller**, I can calculate VAT/TAX according to NBR rules automatically.
-57. **As a customer**, I can shop during monsoon season with weather-adjusted delivery notifications.
-58. **As a seller**, I can use alternative delivery locations like nearby shops or community centers.

 ### 4.9 Advanced E-commerce Features
-59. **As a customer**, I can view recently browsed products and get personalized recommendations.
+56. **As a customer**, I can view recently browsed products and get personalized recommendations.
-60. **As a customer**, I can shop without full registration using guest mode.
+57. **As a customer**, I can shop without full registration using guest mode.
-61. **As a store owner**, I can manage gift cards and vouchers for customers.
+58. **As a store owner**, I can manage gift cards and vouchers for customers.
-62. **As a store owner**, I can optimize images automatically during upload with CDN integration.
+59. **As a store owner**, I can optimize images automatically during upload with CDN integration.
-63. **As a store owner**, I can track batch and lot numbers for medicine, cosmetics, and food products.
+60. **As a store owner**, I can track batch and lot numbers for medicine, cosmetics, and food products.
-64. **As a store owner**, I can receive safety stock alerts and automated reorder suggestions.
+61. **As a store owner**, I can receive safety stock alerts and automated reorder suggestions.

 ---